GNAYUOHZ/ReID-MGN/README.md

 ## Weights

-Pretrained weight with resnet50 backbone download from [here](https://drive.google.com/open?id=1ECkD2js0kA82ptod3QfzNDpP9fkt3LZB)
-Pretrained weight with resnet101 backbone download from [here](https://drive.google.com/open?id=1LUo8JAHOcCKr2qwJdD0UYZsoVvW3BD60)
+Pretrained weight with resnet50 and resnet101 backbone will be upload later this week
 ## Train

 You can specify more parameters in opt.py